highlightxyz/generative-art/README.md

 hl.token.setTraits(traits) => Void
 ```

-Sets the traits for the token, where `traits` is an object whose key value pairs represent trait names and values.
+Sets the traits for the token, where `traits` is an object whose key-value pairs represent trait names and values.
 You should call `hl.setTraits` as soon as possible in your script, before drawing or preloading if possible.
 This ensures Highlight can calculate traits as quickly as possible when testing and revealing tokens.

 In this example, we set 3 traits for a token, color, size, and speed: